Here are some of the pictures our customers have shared of their items installed.

 Installation requires a compatible base unit designed for Belfast sinks, with a cut-out to support the sink’s weight and connect to the worktop edges on either side.
 The rear of the sink sits slightly beneath the worktop level to allow for a clean junction with your chosen surface.

-• Each sink is stamped underneath with the name of the master craftsman and the year of manufacture — a mark of accountability and quality.
+Each sink is stamped with the craftsman’s name and year of manufacture

 In bathrooms, the fluted texture adds personality without overwhelming a compact space.
 A ribbed basin front can reflect ambient light, create fine shadow detail and provide a transitional element between traditional and contemporary styles.
 Browse our range of fluted countertop basins here.
 These are ideal for ensuite, cloakroom or guest bathrooms where the basin serves as a feature within a limited footprint.